OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 ```

 ## Coauthoring
-Excel Online and Excel for Windows with an Office 365 subscription allow you to co-author documents and this feature works with custom functions.
+Excel Online and Excel for Windows with an Office 365 subscription allow you to coauthor documents and this feature works with custom functions.
 If your workbook uses a custom function, your colleague will be prompted to load the custom function's add-in.
-Once you both have loaded the add-in, the custom function will share results through co-authoring.
+Once you both have loaded the add-in, the custom function will share results through coauthoring.

-For more information on co-authoring, see [About Co-Authoring in Excel](/en-us/office/vba/excel/concepts/about-coauthoring-in-excel).
+For more information on coauthoring, see [About coauthoring in Excel](/office/vba/excel/concepts/about-coauthoring-in-excel).

 ## Working with ranges of data